How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 1. Understand Shipping Terms (Incoterms)

-You handle everything,from picking up the goods at the factory to final delivery.
+You handle everything, from picking up the goods at the factory to final delivery.
+This is best for experienced importers and for newbie.

 The supplier handles everything, including shipping, customs, and delivery to your location.